IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-It seems as if the sequencing (i.e. the nesting) itself works but the value of the initial input parameter being lost.
+It seems as if the sequencing (i.e. the nesting) itself works but the value of the initial input parameter is being lost.
 This is because the output of the `task_reverse` is only the reverted *String*; the initial input *String* gets indeed lost.
 Hence, what we need in addition to the sequencing as some data-forwarding capability.